apache/spark/docs/mllib-collaborative-filtering.md

 {% include_example scala/org/apache/spark/examples/mllib/RecommendationExample.scala %}

-If the rating matrix is derived from another source of information (e.g., it is inferred from other signals), you can use the `trainImplicit` method to get better results.
+If the rating matrix is derived from another source of information (e.g. it is inferred from other signals), you can use the `trainImplicit` method to get better results.

 {% highlight scala %}